top of page

 Brett Sandstrom

-We are thrilled to have Emerson's newest teacher join us at the end of January 2023!
-Brett will be teaching in our TTH class with Tabitha and Christina as well as in our MWF Extended Day Program and eventually in our MWF AM class as well.
+We were thrilled to have Emerson's newest teacher join us at the end of January 2023!
+Brett continued teaching in our T-TH class with Tabitha and Christina and rounded out the MWF class teaching team through December 2023.
+Brett will now be serving in a substitute teacher capacity and we are thrilled to welcome her in this role!

 Brett was born in Springfield, Massachusetts, but did most of her growing up in St. Paul, Minnesota.
 She graduated high school in 2011 and from there took a gap year during which time she volunteered in Cambodia for three months working in an orphanage and traveled throughout Southeast Asia and Australia.
 It was on this journey that Brett's passion for working with young children was solidified.
 While seeing amazing temples and beaches, she found herself constantly missing working with the children in the orphanage every day.
 Upon returning stateside, Brett pursued a degree in Early Childhood Studies at Plymouth State University, focusing in Early Care and Education as well as Early Intervention, and received a minor in Child and Family Studies with the Social Work department.
 In 2016, Brett graduated as that year's Outstanding Early Childhood Studies Major.
 Brett now lives in Franklin with her husband, Brent.
+They welcomed their first child at the end of December!
 They spend lots of time in nature and with friends.
 Brett's passion and enthusiasm for early childhood education was so evident in her interview, our hiring committee members could feel her excitement, her deep understanding of development, her understanding of the critical role of play, and the importance of relationships--with the children, colleagues and families!
-We are so excited she begins her journey with us now!

 Screen Shot 2018-08-08 at 11.03.59 AM.pn